Easy Chocolate Covered Toffee

 Share this Recipe!

-This recipe for Easy Chocolate Covered Toffee is a delightful recipe to make for your family during the holidays.
+This recipe for Easy Chocolate Covered Toffee is a delightful recipe to make for your family during the holidays–or anytime you’re craving a chocolate treat.
 It’s delicious and so very easy to make!

 One of my favorite candies is toffee so when I came upon this simple recipe, I was so happy.
-I like to take this toffee to church gatherings or include it in food gifts along with other candies and/or cookies.
+I like to take this toffee to church gatherings or include it in food gifts along with other candies or cookies for the holidays.
+But honestly, it’s so easy and delicious, you can (and should) make it any time of year!

 The main thing you’ll need to make this recipe is a good “working” candy thermometer.
 Always test your thermometer before making candy to make sure it’s reading correctly.
 Or you can test your candy the old-school way by dropping syrup into cold water.
 Learn more about this candy-testing method in this article at The Spruce Eats.